VinceCode7/Web-BLog/README.md

 4. Also at the end of the partial news of the article there is a 'continue to read' which is a link to the whole new article.

 ## Issues
-1. The navigation bar contents does not lead to any place.
-In short there are not responsive
+1. The navigation bar contents does not lead to any place(a web page) .
+In short they are not responsive

 ## Contributors
 Special thanks to me for the effort of creating my first web project.
 Simple but a lot of time was invested to the project.